jamesgarnercomposer/jamesgarnercomposer.co.uk/README.md

 ```

 (_Note: in a multi-line footnote, lines with colons don't need to be enclosed in
-double quotes, as shown in 'Line 1' above._)
+double quotation marks, as shown in 'Line 1' above._)

 ## Plugins & Helpers